50 years of the Helsinki Accords: Switzerland’s role between the blocs

 Switzerland’s mediator role

 For Switzerland, participation in the CSCEExternal link, which it was initially sceptical about, was an important step towards opening its foreign policy.
-Before joining the UN in 2002, this was the only genuinely political, multilateral forum in which it participated.
+Before joining the UN in 2002, this was the only genuinely political multilateral forum in which it participated.

 Together with Austria, Finland and Sweden as well as Yugoslavia, Cyprus and Malta, Switzerland belonged to the group of neutral and non-aligned states (N + N).
 Within this group, Switzerland “played a leading role,” according to Rotfeld, presenting itself as the “honest broker”, particularly with regards to human rights and humanitarian concerns, which were considered “third-basket issues” by the CSCE.

-Not only did some of the negotiations take place in Geneva, but also Swiss diplomats were able to mediate as neutral actors between the US and the Soviet Union when negotiations threatened to come to a standstill.
+Not only did some of the negotiations happen in Geneva, but Swiss diplomats were also able to mediate as neutral actors between the US and the Soviet Union when negotiations threatened to come to a standstill.
 “Ultimately, however, the success of these negotiations depended above all on the willingness of the two blocs to compromise,” Bürgisser says.

 After the signing of the Final Act, the Swiss foreign ministryExternal link emphasised that this was just the beginning of the real work.
 Negotiations continued at subsequent conferences, although the East-West dialogue stalled time and again.
 “At the second conference in Belgrade in 1977/78, the diplomats left without having reached any substantial decisions,” Bürgisser says.